cheatsnake/backend-cheats/README.md

 <a href="https://github.com/cheatsnake/backend-cheats/blob/master/README.md"><p align="center"><img src="./files/logo.png" alt="Logo"/></p></a>

 This repository is a visual cheatsheet on the main topics in Backend-development.
-All the material is divided into chapters and topics.
-The structure of the material consists of three parts:
+All material is divided into chapters that include different topics.
+There are three main parts to each topic:

 -   **Visual part** - various images/tables/cheatsheets for better understanding (may not be available).
 All pictures and tables are made from scratch, specifically for this repository.
 -   **Summary** - A very brief summary with a list of key terms and concepts.
 The terms are hyperlinked to the appropriate section on Wikipedia or a similar reference resource.